kellyhum/ctf_notes/README.md

 future: migrate this to a hugo site

 todo:

--   fix file directory (add training and watctf)
--   speaking of, add watctf and csaw
+-   add watctf, csaw, and hacklu writeups
 -   do crew ctf as training b/c... couldn't do love notes :(

 pages: